 Second, the Xueji also directs advice to teachers, urging them not to ‘respond to questions by the mindless recitation of memorized texts’, advising instead careful attention to their interests or concerns.
 Only when students are ‘unable to formulate their own questions’, having reached the limits of their competence, should teachers move onto direct instruction (§18).
 Here we see the roots of Confucius’ own practice of customizing his responses to questions, ensuring that the answers given are apt to enhance the epistemic standing of his disciples in the best way – by customizing the epistemic goods given to their needs.
 This has a double satisfaction: one gets exactly what one requires, and, even better, enjoys the distinctive pleasure of kinship with another.

 If there is a Confucian practice of good questioning, then what virtues does it require?
 No doubt many, although the terms ‘noble’ and ‘incisive’ offer clues.
 The noble questions are, it seems, those that mark a deep concern with moral goods; an incisive question, similarly, is one that – to use the Xueji’s carving metaphor – cuts right to the heart of the issue.
-But both aspects are crucial: a good questioner needs to be able to recognize the epistemically relevant issue, and be able to formulate an effective question, one able to indicate precisely it is one wishes to know.
+But both aspects are crucial: a good questioner needs to be able to recognize the epistemically relevant issues, and be able to formulate an effective question, one able to indicate precisely what it is one wishes to know.
 What is needed, in effect, is a virtue of inquisitiveness, which, recall, is a virtue with a special relationship to good questioning.

 A virtuously inquisitive person, argues Watson, is characteristically motivated to engage sincerely in good questioning.
 As an epistemic virtue, it has motivational and success components.
 An inquisitive person must be motivated to ask questions, where the motivation must be admirable, such as a desire for truth.
 Wanting to ask questions because one is being paid is to be badly motivated and therefore not virtuous.
 A questioner must, therefore, be sincere, enquiring due to a genuine desire to improve epistemic standing – their own or, in the case of teachers, their students – rather than some extrinsic non-epistemic motivation.
 But a question must be not only sincere, but also successful, to some degree, in getting the desired epistemic goods.
-It sounds odd to attribute the virtue of inquisitiveness to a person who, for all their sincerity, repeatedly fails to acquire epistemic goods; of course, many things can thwart one’s enquiries, but if being inquisitiveness made no real difference to one’s ‘success rate’, then it would be odd to call it a virtue (Watson 2015: 277-279; cf. Watson 2018).
+It sounds odd to attribute the virtue of inquisitiveness to a person who, for all their sincerity, repeatedly fails to acquire epistemic goods; of course, many things can thwart one’s enquiries, but if being inquisitive made no real difference to one’s ‘success rate’, then it would be odd to call it a virtue (Watson 2015: 277-279; cf. Watson 2018).
 If having an epistemic virtue did not tend to enhance one’s enquiries, then it’s not rightly a virtue.
+(A point amplified by the Chinese term, de, being renderable as a ‘power’ or ‘charisma’, terms that incorporate a capacity to create effects, to make differences).

 The Confucian conception of good questioning has all three of the components of virtuous inquisitiveness described by Watson.
-I suggest that we can use her account to usefully articulates and explains the Confucian practice, justifying talk of its incorporating the virtue of inquisitiveness.
+I suggest that we can use her account to usefully articulate and explain the Confucian practice, justifying talk of its incorporating the virtue of inquisitiveness.
 There are three components.
 I take each in turn, starting with the content component, the capacity of an inquisitive agent to clearly specify what is being asked.
 Second, the communication component, asking or ‘performing’ the question in its simplest, clearest, most convenient form – a well-communicated question being more likely to achieve its aim.
 Third, the context component, asking appropriate questions, at appropriate moments, of appropriate sources.
 Some questions are well-articulated, but badly timed, or misdirected, and a skilled questioner learns how to avoid all of those faults.